Things you need to know:

 1. Make sure your iPhone supports the Lock Screen Depth Effect

-Firstly, you need to ensure that your iPhone runs on iOS 16 or later.
+Firstly, you need to ensure that your iPhone runs on the latest iOS version.
 If not, you have to update your iPhone to the latest iOS version.
 But before asking why my iPhone doesn’t support wallpaper Depth Effect despite being on the latest iOS version, you need to also make sure if your iPhone is powered by A12 Bionic or above.

 If that’s too technical for you, just check if your iPhone is on the following list: